-I’m currently studying for an ‘Award in Education and Training‘ and as part of my assessment, I had to create and deliver a 20 minute presentation on any subject.
-I chose to base it on my passion for graveyard and cemetery photography and explain why I’m a taphophile.
+In 2016, I attended a training course to become a teacher titled, ‘Award in Education and Training‘.
+As part of my assessment, I had to create and deliver a 20 minute presentation on any subject, so I chose to base it on my passion for graveyard and cemetery photography and explained why I’m a taphophile.

 The Dead Do Speak

-I provided them with a look at cemetery fashion, with the sub heading of The Dead Do Speak.
+I also provided them with a look at cemetery fashion throughout the centuries, with the sub heading of The Dead Do Speak.
 I paid particular attention to the use of Memento Mori symbols and how these were used as a reminder that death could be knocking at your door tomorrow.
-This was a message from the dead to the living to live life now.
+This was a message from the dead to the living telling us to live life now.

-Anyone studying to become a teacher will know that you have to perform an assessment during your presentation to ensure that the students are taking in the information.
+Anyone studying to become a teacher will know that you have to perform an assessment during your teacher presentation to ensure that the students are taking in the information.
 My assessment finished with the ‘Dead Do Speak Quiz‘ and I built up the students confidence to have a guess at the profession of the deceased pictured in the memento mori image below.

 Dead Do Speak Event Speaker?

 I loved every minute of my teaching session and I got so many questions from the learners that I did go slightly over 20 minutes.
 I still passed my assessment due to the questions being asked and the enthusiasm of the group.
 They didn’t want my teach to end, which is the biggest compliment I can take from the session.

 This has inspired me to want to deliver it again and I’m willing to become an event speaker at various themed events.
 Yes, of course I’ll be nervous, but it’s my passion and I want to share it.
 Therefore, if you would like me to attend your event, then please get in touch to discuss.